coodesh/design-challenge-20240618/README.md

 9. Submit and wait for the instructions to follow the process.
 Success and good luck. =)

 ## Support
-Use [our community](https://discord.gg/rdXbEvjsWu) to ask questions about the process or send an email to contato@coodesh.com.
+Use our chat widget to ask questions about the process or send an email to contato@coodesh.com.